You may have written the best, most compelling job advert ever.

 There are many techniques (incl. but not limited to SEO, social media and referrals) you could adopt to create a strong, comprehensive recruitment (and employer branding) strategy – many of which, we’ve discussed in the rest of our blog.

-The eight tips above are merely a starting point; a sort of minimum requirement.
+The seven tips above are merely a starting point; a sort of minimum requirement.